Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 └── ./yarn.lock
 ```

-Most of the files are pretty clear.
+Most of the files are pretty self-explaining.

-Very important is `veams-cli.json`.
+An important file is the `veams-cli.json`.
-This is new in the upcoming version and contains all necessary options and overrides for:
+This file is new in the upcoming version and contains all necessary options and overrides for:

 - veams-cli
 - task configuration